There had to be a way to get out of this forest.

 “So, you’re saying that nature hates us?”
 Eric sighed.
 “So much for trying to live eco-friendly and being sustainable.”

-“I would still be cautious”, said Altera.
-“The animals may be gone, but I cannot guarantee that we won’t find other criminals like the Clockwork Gang.”
+“I would still be cautious,” said Altera.
+“The animals may be gone, but I cannot guarantee that we won’t find other criminals like the Clockwork Coterie.”

 As they came closer to the temple, the light grew stronger.
 But it wasn’t just the radiance of the temple’s light that increased.
 Moonshine leaked through the gaps in the leaves and trees, and as they stood before the temple, the moon stared at them in the night sky in its full glory.

-“That is a temple?”
+“That is really a temple?”
 Ragna’s eyes scanned the building.
-She had not paid attention before, as their attempts to escape from the Clockwork Gang and that abnormal being had been a more pressing issue.
+She had not paid attention before, as their attempts to escape from the Clockwork Coterie and that abnormal being had been a more pressing issue.
 Now, she had the time to examine its structure.
 This colossus of a temple was positioned in the center of a clearing; a metallic grey cuboid body erected into the sky.
 Red neon light ran along its edges, and in circuit motion through the entire body.
-If she did not know it better, she would think this was a computer tower.
+If she hadn’t known better, she would’ve thought it’s a computer tower.